-Chan Weng Howe, Mohd Saberi Mohamad
+Chan Weng Howe and Mohd Saberi Mohamad

-Department of Software Engineering, Faculty of Computer Science and Information System, Universiti Teknologi Malaysia (UTM), Malaysia. stephenchanwh@gmail.com, saberi@utm.my
+Artificial Intelligence and Bioinformatics Research Group, Faculty of Computer Science and Information Systems, Universiti Teknologi Malaysia, 81310 Skudai, Johor, Malaysia stephenchanwh@gmail.com, saberi@utm.my

 Abstract.
-Prediction of protein residue contact is one of the important two-dimensional prediction tasks in protein structure prediction.
+Prediction of protein residue contact is one of the important twodimensional prediction tasks in protein structure prediction.
 The residue contact map of protein contains information which represents three-dimensional conformation of protein.
 However the accuracy of the prediction is dependent on the type of protein information used to distinguish between contacts or noncontacts.
 According to CASP (Critical Assessment of Techniques of Protein Structure Prediction) the accuracy of protein contact map prediction is still low due to the behaviour of the predictors developed where the predictors only effective against specific type of protein structure.
 In order to further improve the performance of the predictor, effective features must be identified and used.
 Therefore, this research is conducted to determine the effectiveness of the existing features used in protein contact map prediction.

-Keywords. protein residue contact map, support vector machine, protein structure prediction
+Keywords: protein residue contact map, support vector machine, protein structure prediction.